Oscillatory dynamics in complex recurrent neural networks: Methods

 \section{Methods}

-\begin{description} \item [{Conjecture 1}] If a neural assembly $\mathbb{S}$ of $N$ neurons consists of both feed-forward and recurrent connections with a finite variable bound refractory period $\tau$ between the feed-forward and recurrent connections, the equilibrium solution for the assembly can be characterized by a class of functions of the form $Ae^{i(\omega t-\theta)}$. \item [{Justification:}] If a neural assembly comprises of $n_{1}$feed-forward neurons and $n_{2}$ recurrent neurons ($n_{1}+n_{2}\leq N)$, then the general activations of the pools of neurons will be given by
+\paragraph*{Conjecture 1} If a neural assembly $\mathbb{S}$ of $N$ neurons consists of both feed-forward and recurrent connections with a finite variable bound refractory period $\tau$ between the feed-forward and recurrent connections, the equilibrium solution for the assembly can be characterized by a class of oscillatory functions. \paragraph*{Justification} If a neural assembly comprises of $n_{1}$feed-forward neurons and $n_{2}$ recurrent neurons ($n_{1}+n_{2}\leq N)$, then the general activations of the pools of neurons will be given by

 where $\xi$ is the weight matrix for the feed-forward connections, $\theta$ is the threshold, $\eta$ is a scaling multiplier, $\mathbf{F}$ is the non-linear transfer function and $\mathbf{I}_{\mathbf{x_{1}}}$ is the input coming from the feed-forward networks\footnote{If we consider a general recurrent shunting networks with dynamics given by